PhilLockett/Old1_cardgen/README.md

     tar zxf cardgen-1.0.tar.gz

-After unpacking  issue the following shell commands:
+After unpacking, issue the following shell commands:

     cd cardgen-1.0/
     ./configure
     make
     sudo make install

-## Further reading
+## Next steps and Further reading

+With 'cardgen' installed the following command will display the help page:

+    cardgen --help

+'cardgen' works in an environment containing the component images it needs to compose the playing card images.
+This environment is set up with the following
+commands:

+    tar zxf CardWork.tar.gz
+    cd CardWork/
+    ./setup.sh

-The document 'CardGeneratorUserGuide.pdf' describes both the installation process and usage with many examples.
+The document 'CardGeneratorUserGuide.pdf' describes the installation, the environment set up and 'cardgen' usage with many examples.